 Subsequently, the decision was made by OVAS to incorporate the venture as a 501(c)3 non-profit corporation called Trout Lake Nature Center, Inc.

-The final phase of this original development plan was completed with the installation of a new manufactured building which was named Newell Hall to recognize Charles Neweli's devotion to the development of the nature center.
+The final phase of the original development plan was completed with the installation of a manufactured building which was named Newell Hall to recognize Charles Newell's devotion to the development of TLNC.
 This new building provided a meeting room to hold programs and membership meetings, space to house a growing museum collection and restrooms for the volunteers and visitors.
 With the building in place by 1993, school field trips were added in 1994 in addition to the group tours and open hours.

-It soon became necessary to plan for a larger meeting area and both TLNC and OVAS committed to the effort to build the present Environmental Education Center.
-Fund raising ensued to match a grant obtained from Lake County Parks and Recreation Department, a capital improvement funded from the extra penny sales tax.
-The Nature Center soon matched the grant and a Building Construction Committee researched the building possibilities.
+It soon became necessary to plan for a larger meeting area and both TLNC and OVAS committed to the effort to build the present Environmental Education building.
+Fundraising ensued to match a grant obtained from Lake County Parks and Recreation Department, a capital improvement funded from the extra penny sales tax.
+TLNC soon matched the grant and a Building Construction Committee researched the building possibilities.
 The plans were chosen by 1996 and the building was dedicated in April 1997.

-Trout Lake Nature Center is unique in Lake County, being the only site where persons of all ages can learn about plants, trees, birds and animals that are native to central Florida.
-During 2006, some 2,500 elementary school children visited as part of their science education and 2462 visitors walked the trails and enjoyed the museum.
+TLNC has expanded and will continue to expand its education programs for students, children, adults and families.
+Expansions depend on impact to the natural resources, volunteer assistance, staffing and funds.
+TLNC is unique in Lake County, being the only site where persons of all ages can learn about plants, trees, birds and animals that are native to central Florida.
+During 2015, over 5,0000 elementary school children visited as part of their science education and 2462 visitors walked the trails and enjoyed the facilities.

 The Center is open to the general public at no charge, six days a week, year round.
 In addition, there are periodic educational meetings on subjects ranging from photography to birdwatching, and several local organizations conduct their meetings at the Center.